 The following command uses the parameters we set at SVL.

 The Internet uplink bandwidth at SVL is quite limited.
 For cab control with remote operators we found that SD resolution is sufficient and limits bandwidth demand.
-We are using a frame rate of 15 images per second.
-The stream doesn’t get smoother turning this up, it only gets darker.
+We are using a frame rate of 10 images per second.
+The stream doesn’t get smoother turning this up.
 If your camera is upside down you may need to insert -rot 180 before -fps.

 We want to turn on the stream at on startup.
 A small startup script will get us there.